jaimecgomezz/persistence/README.md

 Finally, an *entity* is an object defined not by its attributes, but its [identity](https://en.wikipedia.org/wiki/Identity_(object-oriented_programming)).
 It deals with one and only one responsibility that is pertinent to the domain of the application, without caring about details such as persistence or validations.

-Returning to our example, if we were to expect our results in an Active-Record-like fashion, what we'd have might be:
+Returning to our example, if we were to expect our results in an Active-Record-like fashion, what we'd have could be:

 ```ruby
 class User